Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Houston and its opponents have combined to put up more than 53.5 points in six of nine games this season.
+- Houston and its opponents have gone over the current 54.5-point total in six of nine games this season.

-- Temple's games have gone over 53.5 points in four of eight chances this season.
+- Temple has combined with its opponents to score more than 54.5 points in four of eight games this season.

-- The combined points per game average of the two teams, 57.3, is 3.8 points greater than Saturday's over/under.
+- Saturday's total is 2.8 points lower than the two team's combined 57.3 points per game average.

-- The 59 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 53.5 over/under in this contest.
+- These two squads surrender a combined 59 points per game, 4.5 more than this contest's over/under.

 Houston Stats and Trends

+- Houston has played nine games, with five wins against the spread.

-- The Cougars covered the spread in their only game when favored by 24.5 points or more.
+- This season, the Cougars won ATS in their only game as a favorite of 24.5 points or more.

-- Houston's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).
+- Houston's games this year have hit the over on six of nine set point totals (66.7%).

-- Houston is 5-1 against the spread and 6-0 overall this season when the team notches more than 36.8 points.
+- Houston is 5-1 against the spread and 6-0 overall in games when it scores more than 36.8 points.

-- In games that Houston picks up over 390.2 yards, the team is 5-1 against the spread and 6-0 overall.
+- Houston is 5-1 against the spread and 6-0 overall when the team picks up more than 390.2 yards.

 - The Cougars have turned the ball over eight times this season, three fewer than the Owls have forced (11).